tensorflow/tensorboard/tensorboard/examples/plugins/example_basic/README.md

 TensorBoard does not impose any framework/tool requirements for building a frontend—you can use React, Vue.js, jQuery, DOM API, or any new famous frameworks and use, for example, Webpack to create a JavaScript bundle.
 TensorBoard only requires an [ES Module] that is an entry point to your frontend ([example ES module][example-es-module]).
 Do note that all frontend resources have to be served by the plugin backend ([example backend][example-backend]).

-In the Dashboard Open phase, TensorBoard will create an IFrame and load the ES module defined by the backend's metadata.
+When the dashboard opens, TensorBoard will create an IFrame and load the ES module defined by the backend's metadata.
 It will call the `render()` method in the module.

 [ES Module]: https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/
 [example-es-module]: https://github.com/tensorflow/tensorboard/blob/373eb09e4c5d2b3cc2493f0949dc4be6b6a45e81/tensorboard/plugins/example/tensorboard_plugin_example/static/index.js#L16